Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Framework

-These procedures are extended uniformly across the various qubit sizes involved in the experiments, namely ensembles of 1, 2, and 3 neighbouring qubits.
+The choice of $T_1$, $T_2$, and $T_2^*$ as benchmark demonstrations has the additional benefit of being measurements of the dynamics of $\expval{\sigma^x}$, $\expval{\sigma^y}$, and $\expval{\sigma^z}$, respectively.
+These procedures are extended uniformly across the various qubit sizes involved in the demonstrations, namely ensembles of 1, 2, and 3 neighbouring qubits.
 The fact that the investigated qubits are neighbours means that their direct coupling strength may lead to stronger interference between them.
-Though this phenomenon is necessary for multi-qubit gates, which is a reason why they are coupled at all, there may be inadvertent effects of this coupling creeping into isolated channels of individual qubits.
-To investigate this possibility further, the following two-qubit sequences are adapted from the original procedures described above.
+Though this phenomenon is necessary for multiqubit gates, which is a reason why they are coupled at all, there may be inadvertent effects of this coupling creeping into isolated channels of individual qubits.
+To further investigate this possibility, we adapted the following two-qubit sequences from the original procedures described above.

-The first modified sequences are made through changes to the $T_1$ experiment, which was initialised as $\ket{00}$, and excited by simultaneous $X$ gates before the relaxation period.
-This procedure has the qubits mimic each others effects, which makes it difficult to detect the presence of coupling phenomena between them as their behaviour is indistinguishable from a scenario wherein they are coupled.
-This is circumvented by performing the experiments not only with the simultaneous excitation, but also with quantum circuits wherein only one of the qubits is excited through an $X$ gate and the other is left to evolve from the $\ket{0}$ state, as in \eqref{circ:2q_t1_01} \& \eqref{circ:2q_t1_10}.
+The first modified sequences are made by changing the $T_1$ procedure, which was initialised as $\ket{00}$, and excited by simultaneous $X$ gates before the relaxation period.
+This procedure has the qubits mimic each other's effects, which makes it difficult to detect the presence of coupling phenomena between them as their behaviour is indistinguishable from a scenario wherein they are coupled.
+This is circumvented by performing the demonstrations not only with simultaneous excitation but also with quantum circuits wherein only one of the qubits is excited through an $X$ gate and the other is left to evolve from the $\ket{0}$ state, as in \Cref{fig:mixed_circuits}a and \Cref{fig:mixed_circuits}b.

-If the coupling is strong enough and not shielded in some way, then the decay of the excited qubit will directly influence the stationarity of the other.
-By performing the experiment with the exclusion of excitation operators entirely, shown in \eqref{circ:2q_t1_11}, the qubits are left in the ground state to idle for the delay period to investigate if there are any external sources which unintentionally excite the subsystem of qubits.
+If the coupling is strong enough and not shielded in some way, then the decay of the excited qubit will directly influence the stationariness of the other.
+By performing the demonstration with the exclusion of excitation operators entirely, shown in \Cref{fig:mixed_circuits}e, the qubits are left in the ground state to idle for the delay period to check if there are any external sources which unintentionally excite the subsystem of qubits.